Axis Vulnerability Management Policy

 Overview

-Axis, as a CVE Numbering Authority (CNA) under the MITRE domain, follows industry best practices in managing and responding to security vulnerabilities discovered in our products.
-There is no way to guarantee that products and services delivered by Axis are entirely free from vulnerabilities.
+As CVE-numbering authority (CNA), Axis adheres to industry best practices in managing and responding to security vulnerabilities discovered in our products.
+However, there’s no way to guarantee that products and services delivered by Axis are entirely free from vulnerabilities.
 This is not unique to Axis, but rather a general condition for all software and services.
-What Axis can guarantee is that we will make a concerted effort at every stage of development to identify and mitigate potential vulnerabilities thus reducing the risk associated with deploying Axis products and services in customer environments.
+What Axis can guarantee is that we will make a concerted effort at every stage of development to identify and mitigate potential vulnerabilities, thus minimizing the risk associated with deploying Axis products and services in customer environments.

 Scope